deeppavlov/chatsky/docs/source/index.rst

 - **Pipeline:** This module contains the :py:class:`.Pipeline` class.
 This class represents the main pipeline of the `DFF` and is responsible for managing the execution of services.

-- **Service:** This module contains the :py:class:`.Service` class.
+- **Service:** This module contains the :py:class:`.Service` class, which is used to represent a single service within the pipeline.
-   This class represents an individual service in a pipeline.
-   It defines the behavior of a single service and can be used to create custom services.

 - **Utility Functions:** This module contains several utility functions that are used to perform various tasks such as data processing, error handling, and debugging.